-June 2012 - The setting: A room full of ministry and marketplace leaders who had gathered on a Saturday morning to talk about spiritual leadership-leading from the inside out.
+There was a palpable air of expectancy as a room full of marketplace and ministry leaders gathered (pre-Covid!) on a Saturday morning to talk about spiritual leadership-how to lead from the inside out.

-The topic: The distinguishing marks of a spiritual leader.

-The discussion: Any list that attempts to describe a spiritual leader must include the heart of a servant.
+Our mission was straightforward: to inventory the distinguishing marks of a spiritual leader.
+And at the top of the list was a spiritual leader must possess the heart of a servant.

 From there, we locked on to the story in the New Testament where Jesus-the ultimate leader-flips the wisdom of the world as He schools His followers with the truth that "whoever wants to be a leader among you must be your servant."
+Long story short, in God's economy, the highway to greatness is travelled on the pathway of service.